-Learn more about Office Practices.
-This course will provide you with practical office skills and techniques that can be applied directly on the job.
+Learn about Office Practices - this newly revised and expanded course will provide you with practical office skills and techniques that can be applied directly on the job.

 A good foundation in office practices is a great starting point for any administrative, secretarial or reception job.
 Employers are looking for candidates with the most skills and knowledge for their organisations.
 Improve your chances and learn the office basics.
 Once you have a general idea of how offices work and what kind of tasks are completed in an office, you will be able to easily slip into a position and grow on your knowledge with your new employer's culture.